E-commerce

 Size guide, visuals, targeted FAQ

-Decrease in questions about the same issue
+Decrease in questions on the same issue

-Friction at the payment step
+Friction at checkout step

 Missing steps or options